-11. Pain Category Check the highest category of pain or distress which may be induced: () 1.
-Procedures that would be expected to produce little or no pain or distress. () 2.
-Procedures that involve minor pain or distress of short duration. ()3.
+11. Pain Category Check the highes st category of pain or distress which may be induced: ( ) 1.
+Procedures that would be expected to produce little or no pain or distress. ( ) 2.
+Procedures that involve minor pain or distress of short duration. ( ) 3.
 Procedures that involve significant but unavoidable pain or distress.
-This category includes pain and euthanasia relieved by drugs (e.g., post-surgical analgesics) and terminal surgery. ()4.
-Procedures that involve inflicting severe pain or distress, or chronic, unrelieved pain or distress, or death. n narrative for alternatives to painful procedures, describing the results of your literature interpretation of those results in light of your proposed animal use.
-12. Location State the location certification: n at which each activity described in this proposal is conducted.
+This category includes pain and euthanasia relieved by drugs (eg., post-surgical analgesics) and terminal surgery. ( ) 4.
+Procedures that involve inflicting severe pain or distress, or chronic, unrelieved pain or distress, or death. narrative for alternatives to painful procedures, describing the results of your literature interpretation of those results in light of your proposed animal use.
+12. Location at which each activity described in this proposal is conducted.
 List date of hood 13.
-Schedule Develop a time line for animal use:
+Schedule Develop a time l ine for animal use: